Coptotermes elisae

-Coptotermes elisae, the Papuan plantation termite, is a species of termite in the family Rhinotermitidae.
+Coptotermes elisae, the Papuan plantation termite, is a species of termite in the family Heterotermitidae.
 It is native to New Guinea, Indonesia, and Southeast Asia, where it attacks and kills living trees and damages structural timbers.

 Description

 Termites are social insects with a caste system, and individuals are either workers, soldiers, or reproductives.
 A C. elisae worker measures between 7.8 and 9.0 mm in length and has a rounded head with large eyes.
 The pronotum is broad and both the head and it are densely hairy.
 The antennae have 20 to 22 flagellomeres (segments).
 A soldier is rather larger than a worker and has a rounded head and large incurved mandibles.
 Its antennae usually have 16 flagellomeres.
 The fontanelle, a pore gland on the forehead that secretes a milky fluid, can easily be seen from above.
 The pronotum is long with about 70 setae (bristles), mostly near the margins, and the mesothorax, metathorax, and abdomen are also densely bristly.
 These features help distinguish this species from other termites found in the same region.